skyvers/Aged-care/readme.md

 #### Desktop Mode

-Skyve provides two seprate user interface: Normal mode and power user mode.
+Skyve provides two separate user interface: Normal mode and power user mode.
 In normal mode, the interface is responsive and mobile and tablet friendly where as the power user mode is great for desktop browsers.

 To switch between interface click on the switch icon on the top-right of the application screen.

 ![Switch icon](doc_src_img/chapter4/9.jpg "Switch icon")

-After clicking
+After switching

 ![Switch icon click](doc_src_img/chapter4/10.jpg "Switch icon click")

 #### Making Changes and Re-Deploying

-The Skyve free trial server will automatically undeploy your project after one hour - but you can redeploy your application as many times as you need during your testing and your data is saved while the project is offline.
+The [Foundry](https://foundry.skyve.org/foundry) free trial server will automatically undeploy your project after one hour - but you can redeploy your application as many times as you need during your testing and your data is saved while the project is offline.

 # 3. Low Code Extension

-As we already explained about the low code extension at the beginning of the tutorial.

 In this section, we will work on collaboration and configuration of the local environment.
 After that, we will do some editing in the XML files, which will change the lists, views, and layout of our application.
 So, this step will enable us to test and deploy our application locally on our own (or another machine).